markkerry/markkerry-hugo/content/posts/automated-autopilot-tenant-move-part2/index.md

 Here is a high-level overview of the process:

-1. From the Company Portal, the process begins when the PowerShell script (packages as a Win32 app) is invoked.
+1. From the Company Portal, the process begins when the PowerShell script (packaged as a Win32 app) is invoked.
 2. The script will copy Tenant B's Autopilot configuration file (AutopilotConfigurationFile.json) to `C:\Windows\Provisioning\Autopilot` on the local machine.
 The json file is in the same app package as the script.
 3. Using MS Graph and an App Registration in Tenant A, the script will gather the local machines "Managed Device" and delete it from Intune, then delete the Autopilot Registered Device, and finally sync the Autopilot Registration Service in Tenant A.
 4. A function within the PowerShell script will wipe the device via WMI/CIM.
 Note: The `C:\Windows\Provisioning\Autopilot` and it's content remains intact during a device reset.